Nitrogenase: Distal and alternating pathways for N2 fixation

-While the mechanism for nitrogen fixation prior to the Janus E4 complex is generally agreed upon, there are currently two hypotheses for the exact pathway in the second half of the mechanism: the "distal" and the "alternating" pathway (see Figure 5).
+While the mechanism for nitrogen fixation prior to the Janus E4 complex is generally agreed upon, there are currently two hypotheses for the exact pathway in the second half of the mechanism: the "distal" and the "alternating" pathway.
 In the distal pathway, the terminal nitrogen is hydrogenated first, releases ammonia, then the nitrogen directly bound to the metal is hydrogenated.
 In the alternating pathway, one hydrogen is added to the terminal nitrogen, then one hydrogen is added to the nitrogen directly bound to the metal.
 This alternating pattern continues until ammonia is released.
 Because each pathway favors a unique set of intermediates, attempts to determine which path is correct have generally focused on the isolation of said intermediates, such as the nitrido in the distal pathway, and the diazene and hydrazine in the alternating pathway.
 Attempts to isolate the intermediates in nitrogenase itself have so far been unsuccessful, but the use of model complexes has allowed for the isolation of intermediates that support both sides depending on the metal center used.
 Studies with Mo generally point towards a distal pathway, while studies with Fe generally point towards an alternating pathway.

 Specific support for the distal pathway has mainly stemmed from the work of Schrock and Chatt, who successfully isolated the nitrido complex using Mo as the metal center in a model complex.
 Specific support for the alternating pathway stems from a few studies.
 Iron only model clusters have been shown to catalytically reduce N2.
 Small tungsten clusters have also been shown to follow an alternating pathway for nitrogen fixation.
 The vanadium nitrogenase releases hydrazine, an intermediate specific to the alternating mechanism.
 However, the lack of characterized intermediates in the native enzyme itself means that neither pathway has been definitively proven.
 Furthermore, computational studies have been found to support both sides, depending on whether the reaction site is assumed to be at Mo (distal) or at Fe (alternating) in the MoFe cofactor.